5 Colors That Will Brighten Naturally Dark Rooms

 Yellow is a professional painter and designer’s go-to color to add brightness to any space that’s been languishing in darkness.
 Not only does yellow tend to stand out, but from a psychological perspective, it also brings to mind the warmth of the sun.
 Having a professional paint your walls and ceilings in yellow tones, and then adding flooring in an equally bright color, will banish the dimness of a room.

-Choose Light Blues
+Choose Light Blues to Lighten a Dark Room

 Light blue is a pick-me-up color, reminding people of beautiful skies and ocean waters.
 Plus, it has the tendency to be one of those colors that just makes us feel laid-back, calm and happier.
 Light blue walls will help showcase any artificial lighting that you have in your usually-dark space, as lighter colors absorb less light than dark colors.